 For the sake of the analysis here, each "thing", factor, or variable, is a stock market index.
 Some of the indexes used are different indexes within the U.S while all other indexes are the main stock market indicators for many major countries around the globe.

 The analysis presented here only uses stock market indexes--no other factors such as economic growth, interest rates, exchange rates, or money supplies were used.
 Just the stock markets were singled out to test only how various stock markets might be connected.

 Below is a causal network of various major stock markets around the world.
 These include the U.S., China, Japan, Germany, the U.K., and Brazil.

 What is shown in the diagram below are the links between various stock markets.
 Each rectangle represents the stock market for a particular country.
 Between the rectangles are lines, usually with arrows.
 Each line shows a link between the stock markets, while the arrow shows the direction of causation between the markets.

 For instance, the line between "Hong Kong" and "China" shows there is a causal connection between the two stock markets.
 The direction of the arrow moving from "Hong Kong" to "China" shows that the Hong Kong stock market is one of the causes of the Chinese stock market.

-If any of the stock markets are independent, they will be represented by a box with no lines connected to it (it would just be sitting by it's lonesome).
+If any of the stock markets are independent, they will be represented by a box with no lines connected to it (it will be sitting by itself).

 Below are some conclusions that can be drawn from the causal network shown above.
 Some are very interesting.